HTTP Endpoints

 Custom WebHooks into your application

 Custom HTTP Endpoints are currently (June 2022) only available in Private Cloud Runtime environments.
-Not (yet) in the standard Public Shared Cloud.
+This feature will not be available in the current Public Shared Cloud.

 So, while you can already define your Custom HTTP Endpoints in the Modeler for your Project, they will only actually work when your portals are running on a Private Cloud Runtime!